Franklin High School Computer Science

 AP Computer Science A

-Develop web sites with HTML5 and CSS • Validating HTML code using W3C • Using images including Image Maps and SVG • Responsive design with BootStrap and FlaxBox • Use JavaScript to communicate with users and modify DOMTranscompilers including SASS and TypeScript.
+Develop web sites with HTML5 and CSS • Validate HTML code using W3C • Use images including Image Maps and SVG • Learn responsive design with BootStrap and FlexBox • Use JavaScript to communicate with users and modify DOM • Develop modern pages with transpilers like TypeScript and SASS

 Machine Learning Honors

-Gain understanding of every ML model covered • Use regression to model continuous data • Predect descrete resutls using classification models • Discover unkown patters with clustering models • Additional topics include association rule learning, reinforcement learing, and natural langue processing
+Gain an understanding of various ML models • Use regression to model continuous data • Predict discrete results using classification models • Discover unknown patters with clustering models • Additional topics include association rule learning, reinforcement learning, and natural language processing